Mother and Baby Home: Post-war period

 The Main Memorial Home in West Hampstead, a Mother and Baby Home run by the Paddington and St Marylebone Ladies Association.
 It was established in 1935.

 The foundation of the National Health Service in 1948 provided mothers and children with free healthcare.
 Employed women could claim financial support when sick.
 Unmarried mothers were eligible for the same funds as those that were married, so that they were no longer forced to work almost until childbirth, except that any Maternity Allowance they claimed for was means tested.
 These benefits could be supplemented in cases of need by the newly-established National Assistance Board.

-Both the rising levels of couples living together in Britain during the 1960s onwards and the increase in children jointly registered by them led to a change in the attitude towards unmarried mothers.
+Both the rising levels of couples living together in Britain during the 1960s onwards and the increase in children jointly registered by them, led to a change in the attitude towards unmarried mothers.
 Research undertaken in the mid-1960s by Jill Nicholson found that 80% of the known 172 Mother and Baby Homes in England were provided by church organisations.
-Most of the homes' residents expected to attend church.
-The matron who ran the home was the main factor in determining the quality of care received by the residents.
-Nicholson reported that the material conditions of most homes were poor though the food was usually adequate.
+Most of the homes' residents were expected to attend church.
+The matron who ran the home was responsible in determining the quality of care received by the residents.
+Nicholson reported that the material conditions of most homes were poor, though the food was usually adequate.
 Residents often had to do household chores such as cleaning and cooking.
 Nicholson reported that “Most of the homes were shabby and inadequate with lots of restrictions, intrusions on privacy and an erosion of responsibility" and that "they often lacked social work support, failed to assist in the management of ‘mothering’ and were limited by a fixed length of stay”.
 It was found that the women and girls were better off in homes with fewer than 10 or more than 20 residents; otherwise hostilities between the women emerged.

 The expectant mother would under normal circumstanced have had access to a caseworker that helped her to plan for the future and support her once her child was born.
 Few of the homes were able to cater for girls and women more than six weeks before the expected birth of the baby.
 Jean Pochin, who reported in 1969 about the experiences of unmarried parents, found that by this time fathers were allowed to visit Mother and Baby Homes.

-After 1964, Mother and Baby Homes were no longer self-regulated, and were required to register the placements they offered.
+After 1964, Mother and Baby Homes were no longer self-regulated and were required to register the placements they offered.
 By the late 1960s, Mother and Baby Homes were catering for 11-12,000 (20%) of the annual number of extra-marital pregnancies in the UK.
 It was noted in the 1974 Finer Report on One-Parent Families that Mother and Baby Homes in England were not required to be inspected.